mrshahzadakram/JavaScriptUIAutomation/README.md

   @example-scenario
   Scenario: 001 Example of a feature file
-    Given Im logged into Rocket Matter as "sjones" When I navigate to the "settings" page
+    Given Im logged into application as "shahzad"
+    When I navigate to the "settings" page
     Then I should see settings page features
     And I should be able to see the add-new button